luxfi/LPs/LPs/lp-2320-dynamic-evm-gas-limit-and-price-discovery-updates.md

 **3. Exponential Adjustment**: The exponential adjustment curve (from LP-176) provides smooth transitions while preventing rapid oscillations that could destabilize fee markets.

-**4. Per-Chain Configuration**: Each chain (C-Chain, subnets) can configure its own gas parameters based on specific performance requirements and use cases.
+**4. Per-Chain Configuration**: Each chain (C-Chain, chains) can configure its own gas parameters based on specific performance requirements and use cases.

 ### Alternatives Considered